divshot/docs/guides/ssl.md

 #### CLI Option: Upload Your Certificate through Divshot CLI

-Once you have your `.crt` and `.key` files, uploading the certificate is easy, `cd` to your app directory, then:
+Once you have your `.crt` and `.key` files, uploading the certificate is easy. `cd` to your app directory and then:

 ```
 divshot cert path/to/certificate.crt path/to/key.key